 As a long-term strategy, employer branding is necessary for your organization’s growth.
 It leads to building a better team, improved loyalty of your workers, and increased productivity.
 This concept makes your brand attractive on the market.
 Your recruiting efforts will be much more effective when the potential candidates are already aware of the brand when you approach them.

-About the Author: Joan Selby is an freelance recruiter and a blogger; a graduate of California Institute of the Arts and a fancy-shoe lover; a writer by day and reader by night, giving a creative touch to everything.
-Find her on Twitter and Facebook
+About the Author: Joan Selby is a freelance recruiter, writer at Writerzone.net, and a blogger; a graduate of California Institute of the Arts and a fancy-shoe lover; a writer by day and reader by night, giving a creative touch to everything.
+Find her on Twitter and Facebook.